stanfordnlp/dspy/README.md

 You can [open the compiler notebook in Google Colab](https://colab.research.google.com/github/stanfordnlp/dsp/blob/main/compiler.ipynb).
 You don't even need an API key to get started with it.

-## Reading more
+## 📜 Reading More

 You can get an overview via our Twitter threads:
 * [**Introducing DSP**](https://twitter.com/lateinteraction/status/1617953413576425472)  (Jan 24, 2023)
 * [**Releasing the DSP Compiler (v0.1)**](https://twitter.com/lateinteraction/status/1625231662849073160)  (Feb 13, 2023)

-And read more in the paper:
+And read more in the academic paper:
 * [**Demonstrate-Search-Predict: Composing retrieval and language models for knowledge-intensive NLP**](https://arxiv.org/abs/2212.14024.pdf)

 ## ✍️ Reference